LambdaSchool/java-shoppingcart_original/README.md

 * Shopper interface for adding, removing products to their cart.
 This should not allow ordering more than is in stock.
 * A way to place the order.

-* Shopkeeper interface for shopkeeper to add, edit, remove products from the list, view orders from customers, update suppliers
+* Shopkeeper interface for shopkeeper to add, edit, remove products from the list, view orders from users, update suppliers

 * Admin interface to update user accounts for the shopkeepers.
 This system does not need to work with individual user accounts (although that would a great stretch goal).